tpximpact/mhclg-oruk/content/adopt/practical-examples/use-combined-data-sets-to-plan-and-commission/column-1.md

----
-title: Frame 9
----

-# Use combined datasets to plan and commission services

-Use standardised data to see how services are used to make evidence-driven decisions.

 # Description

 Standardised data on services with universally unique identifiers (UUIDs) for each service, as mandated by ORUK, makes it easier to log: